 academic Lecture series and academic competition

 Every year, Ardinians are invited to attend our academic lecture series, where teachers from a variety of subject departments deliver talks on a particular theme, exploring it from a range of perspectives and inviting students to think critically and creatively about it.
 This is accompanied by an academic competition based around the same theme: students choose from a range of possible tasks, from writing essays and short stories to creating presentations and infographics, enabling them to research the theme further independently, embracing their curiosity and developing their knowledge of the subject matter.

 In 2022-23, the theme for the lectures and competition is sustainability:

 There are numerous other ways in which we extend our students beyond the core curriculum, including:

 - A full programme of educational trips and visits

-- The Oxbridge programme and support for applications to other leading universities globally.
+- Extensive support offered to our students as they prepare for university, including the Oxbridge programme and support for applications to other leading universities globally.
 There are STEP classes and ACT classes for students applying to American universities